Design

 The three main purposes of a food label are to provide information about the product's ingredients, nutritional value, and allergens to help consumers make informed choices about what they eat.

-The two most important parts of a food label are the Nutrition Facts panel, which provides information about the nutrient content of the product, and the ingredient list, which lists all the ingredients used in the product.
+The two most important parts of a food label are the Nutrition Facts panel, which provides information about the product's nutrient content, and the ingredient list, which lists all the ingredients used.

-You can use this FDA food labeling guide 2023 as a reference point to build a checklist.
-Also, we recommend you share this with your teams and collaborators to increase their familiarity with certain food labeling terms.
+Also, get your hands on our FREE checklist designed especially for your food labeling requirements.
+We recommend you share this with your teams and collaborators to increase their familiarity with certain food labeling terms and conditions.